 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Samiaas that are accorded for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient substance abuse services Medically necessary services to treat alcohol or drug abuse are covered when provided in an outpatient setting (i.e., provider office, clinic, or hospital outpatient department).
+Somions that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient substance abuse services Medically necessary services to treat alcohol or drug abuse are covered when provided in an outpatient setting (i.e., provider office, clinic, or hospital outpatient department).
 Note: If you get Part D Medicare-covered self-administered drugs in an outpatient setting, they may be covered under your prescription drug benefit on this plan.
 See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting. \$20 for each Medicare- covered individual visit.\$20 for each Medicare- covered group visit.
-45% for each Medicare- covered individual and group visit.
+30% for each Medicare- covered individual and group visit.
 Outpatient surgery including services provided at hospital outpatient facilities and ambulatory surgical centers If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient or under observation.
 If you are not sure if you are an outpatient or under observation, you should ask the hospital staff.
 Note: If you get Part D Medicare-covered self-administered drugs in an outpatient setting, they may be covered under your prescription drug benefit on this plan.
-See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting. \$250 for each Medicare- covered ambulatory surgical center visit. \$250 for each Medicare- covered outpatient hospital facility visit.
+See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting. \$225 for each Medicare- covered ambulatory surgical center visit. \$225 for each Medicare- covered outpatient hospital facility visit.
 You may receive other services while in an outpatient hospital facility or ambulatory surgical center.
 The cost share for those services can be found in this Medical Benefits Chart.
-45% for each Medicare- covered ambulatory surgical center visit.
-45% for each Medicare- covered outpatient hospital facility visit.
+30% for each Medicare- covered ambulatory surgical center visit.
+30% for each Medicare- covered outpatient hospital facility visit.
 You may receive other services while in an outpatient hospital facility or ambulatory surgical center.
 The cost share for those services can be found in this Medical Benefits Chart.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient surgery including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
+Somians that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient surgery including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
 The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results.
-Over-the-counter (OTC) items Over-the-Counter (OTC) items are drugs and health related products that do not need a prescription.
-More than 1,000 OTC items are covered by this plan, as allowed by Medicare.
-Examples of covered items include: • Toothpaste • Pain relievers Foothpaste Eye drops Nasal spray Vitamins Cough drops Pain reflevers Allergy medication Antacids First aid items
+Over-the-counter (OTC) itemsOver-the-Counter (OTC) items are drugs and health related products that do not need a prescription.
+More than 1,000 OTC items are covered by this plan, as allowed by Medicare.Examples of covered items include:• Toothpaste • Eye drops • Nasal spray • Vitamins• Vitamins You have a \$25 allowance per quarter.